 Solicitation Release Date – The schedule should include the solicitation release date.

-Date for Pre-Bid Conference/Site Visit – The schedule should provide the date for the pre-bid conference/site visit if the agency decides to conduct one.
-Pertinent details such as time, specific location, security sign-in procedures, and parking arrangements should be included.
-Attendance must be defined as optional or mandatory and vendor's attendance must be recorded on a sign-in sheet.
+Date for Pre-Bid Conference/Site Visit –Attendance must be defined as optional or mandatory and vendor's attendance must be recorded on a sign-in sheet.
 If attendance is mandatory, vendor’s attendance must be recorded on sign-in sheet and the agency should distribute any amendments to the solicitation and other communications only to vendors attending the mandatory conference/site visit and bids may only be considered from bidders who participated.

 Dates for Question Submission and Agency Response – The solicitation should provide the time frames for submission of questions and responses to those questions.
 The method for submitting questions should be stated.
 Bidder should be notified that any requested deviations must be submitted during the question and answer (“Q&A”) period.
 Deviations are proposed changes to the scope, terms and conditions, or other requirements of a solicitation.
 Consider providing bidders with a form or standard format to submit their questions.
 The Q&A process may be multiphased, allowing for questions and answers prior to, during, and/or after the pre-bid conference/site visit.
 If no pre-bid conference/site visit will be held, the agency should still provide for a Q&A period.
 Answers provided must be vendor neutral and provided in writing to all potential bidders.